Are you someone who struggles to communicate in English?

 If you are someone who is not keen on reading newspapers you have plenty of other options!!
 You can read different types of blogs, tweets or magazines according to your interest!

-There are many websites which put all the interesting articles together.
+There are many websites that put all the interesting articles together.
 They are called aggregators!

 MIX– Show interesting content from different websites